ABOUT ME

 I COOK:

 “I have suffered from P.E.S., my whole life—Picky Eater Syndrome.
 It’s real.
 It’s relentless.
-And yes, it means I’ve turned up my nose at more vegetables than a toddler at dinnertime.
+And yes, it means I’ve turned up my nose at more vegetables than a toddler at a farmer’s market.

 But after watching the Blue Zones documentary last year, I decided it was time to focus on longevity.
-(Apparently, Doritos are not a superfood.
+(Apparently, cheese & crackers are not a superfood.
 Who knew?)
-So I set out on a mission: find whole foods I actually want to eat.
+So I set out on one mission: find whole foods I actually want to eat.

 My motto?
 “If I eat it, so will your kids.”